jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ah, much better.
 We make our customer feel better, and set better expectations, and we end up in a valuable conversation.

+You'd be surprised how much your customers will research before they ever reach out.
+And it's no surprise!
+No one wants to email the know-it-alls in support and feel all dumb.

 ## images of us

-The other important part of creating a personal connection with is customer is how they get to know us as people.
+The other important part of creating a personal connection with our customer is how they get to know us as people.

 That first time your customer uses your app is the most important.
 They will form an opinion of you in the first run that will be *extremely* hard to change.

 So if they run into trouble, you're screwed!
 The support context is a terrible place to meet people.
 The customer is stressed, the support person has a queue